steria773-archive/Cake/readme.md

   - Ability To Switch Context Or Canvas That CanvasRenderingContext2D Or WebGL Is Drawing On
   - Ability To Control Canvas(Resizing,Destroying,Hiding,Showing)
   - Ability To Take Screenshots(PC Browsers)
-  - A 3D System Called Space To Make 3D Polygons And Shapes With 2D Graphics
 - WebGLRenderingContext
   - Made From Pure WebGL
+  - Also It Comes With [`lightgl.js`](https://github.com/evanw/lightgl.js) And Functions Makes The Use Of WebGL Fun
 ### Physics
-- A Lightweight Physics Engine Based On Collision Detection(Size Of 4kb)
+- A Lightweight Physics Engine Based On Collision Detection(Size Of 8kb)
 - Physics(Collision Detection) Not Limited Only To Game Objects(Components) But Also For Shapes That Is Drawn

 ### Input